NVlabs/FPSci/docs/experimentConfigReadme.md

     },
 ]
 ```
+#### Task/Trial Interaction and Ordering
+When no `tasks` are specified in a session configuration, FPSci treats trials as tasks creating one task per trial *type* in the [trial configuration](#trial-configuration).
+Note that this has impacts on the interpretation of `randomizeTrialOrder` when trials are treated as tasks.

+As described [above](#session-configuration) the `randomizeTaskOrder` session-level configuration parameter allows the experiment designer to select tasks in either the order they are specified or a random order.
+When `tasks` are specified in a session `randomizeTrialOrder` randomizes within the `order` specified in each element of the `trialOrders` array.
+However,  in order to maintain compatibility with older configurations and avoid complicating configuration, when no `tasks` array is specified in a session (i.e., trials are treated as tasks) `randomizeTrialOrder` behaves the same as `randomizeTaskOrder`.

 ### Trial Configuration
 Trials provide the lowest level of [general configuration](general_configuration.md) in FPSci.
 Trials are specified with the following parameters: